Everyone

 Pay period

-The pay period is the length of time an employee gets paid for each pay day.
-If they’re paid fortnightly, their pay period would be for 2 weeks.
+The pay period is the length of time an employee gets paid for each payday.
+If they’re paid fortnightly, their pay period is 2 weeks.

 If they're paid:

-• wages (by the hour), they will usually be paid after the pay period; for example, Mike is paid on a Monday, for the pay period from Monday last week until the Friday of last week
+• wages (by the hour), they will usually be paid after the pay period.
+For example, Mike is paid on Monday for the pay period from Monday to Sunday last week.

 Employees are usually paid on a regular day each week, fortnight or month.
-For example, the pay day may be every Thursday or every second Wednesday.
-The law does not say how often an employee should be paid or what day they should be paid, but this is included in most employment agreements.
+For example, payday may be every Thursday or every second Wednesday.

-Employers need to consider their obligations and be reasonable when deciding how often their employees will be paid.
+Employers must consider their obligations and be reasonable when deciding how often they will pay their employees.

 • Published: